nodejs/node/doc/api/errors.md

 <a id="ERR_STREAM_READ_NOT_IMPLEMENTED"></a>
 ### ERR_STREAM_READ_NOT_IMPLEMENTED

-An attempt was made to use a readable stream that has not implemented [`readable._read()`][].
+An attempt was made to use a readable stream that did not implement [`readable._read()`][].

 <a id="ERR_STREAM_UNSHIFT_AFTER_END_EVENT"></a>
 ### ERR_STREAM_UNSHIFT_AFTER_END_EVENT

-An attempt was made to call [`stream.unshift()`][] after the `end` event has been emitted.
+An attempt was made to call [`stream.unshift()`][] after the `end` event was emitted.

 <a id="ERR_STREAM_WRAP"></a>
 ### ERR_STREAM_WRAP

-Prevents an abort if a string decoder was set on the Socket or if in `objectMode`.
+Prevents an abort if a string decoder was set on the Socket or if the decoder is in `objectMode`.

 Example
 ```js